Meowcolm024/Agda.Finally/src/stlc/norm.lagda.md

 module stlc.norm where
 ```

-Here we consider the (weak) normalization for stlc.
+Here we consider the (weak) normalization of stlc.
 Please refer to the notes above for motivation and explanation :P.

 ## Imports